openebs/website/docs/main/Solutioning/backup-and-restore/kasten-br-fs.md

 ![location-profiles](../../assets/location-profiles.png)

 The `GCP Project ID` and `GCP Service Key` fields are mandatory.
-The `GCP Service Key` takes the complete content of the service account json file when creating a new service account.
+The `GCP Service Key` takes the complete content of the service account JSON file when creating a new service account.
 As an example, we will be using Google Cloud Bucket from Google Cloud Platform (GCP).
-Refer to the [Kasten Documentation](https://docs.kasten.io/latest/install/storage.html) for more information of profiles for various cloud environments.
+Refer to the [Kasten Documentation](https://docs.kasten.io/latest/install/storage.html) for more information on profiles for various cloud environments.

 :::important
-Make sure the service account has necessary permissions.
+Make sure the service account has the necessary permissions.
 :::

 ## Application Snapshot - Backup and Restore